okanmenevseoglu/Logistic-Regression-Classification/README.md

-# SWE546_Assignment2
-Logistic Regression
+# Logistic Regression

-Using the Iris dataset, find the optimum logistic regression parameters for the following three problems:

-- Classify 1 versus 2,3
-- Classify 2 versus 1,3
-- Classify 3 versus 1,2

-Your program should output three parameter vectors, each of lenght 4
+Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
+Like all regression analyses, the logistic regression is a predictive analysis.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.